omarkmu/krdict.py/docs/examples.md

     # but because most definitions contain a period, it's possible to
     # achieve near-perfect results using the query '.' and the 'definition'
     # search target. in this example, all matches are returned.
+    # to perform an advanced search with no query in a more precise way, use the scraper.
     query='.',
     search_type=krdict.SearchType.WORD,
     search_target=krdict.SearchTarget.DEFINITION,